New directions in garden privacy screens

 However there are also new contemporary designs in traditional materials, such as willow or other woods.

-If you’re considering your garden privacy as a whole, rather than just thinking about a new screen, then see my book The Complete Guide to Garden Privacy, currently available on Kindle.
+If you’re considering your garden privacy as a whole, rather than just thinking about a new screen, then see my book The Complete Guide to Garden Privacy, currently available on Kindle and paperback in 13 countries.
 It covers choosing walls, fences, trees, hedges, screens and arbours for garden privacy.
+See here for your country link.

 If you prefer to watch a video, you can see most of these garden privacy ideas here: